 Looking to step up your breakfast game?
 These 20-Minute Mango Pancakes are perfectly fluffy with chunks of fresh mango to bring extra tropical flavor to brighten your day.

-As an environmental scientist, eating seasonally is something I try very hard to practice.
-I love mango season because they are just so versatile and delicious in so many dishes, including in this Peach Mango Pie and of course, in these deliciously fruity pancakes!
+As a sustainability conscious cook, eating seasonally is something I try very hard to practice.
+I love mango season because they are just so versatile and delicious in so many dishes, both savory and sweet.

 Green tip: Eating seasonally is one of the best ways to live more sustainably, Local foods have less associated transportation costs and fuel emissions.
 Check when mangoes are in season in your area with this Seasonal Food Guide.